Peterpiotr/siguren-documentation/docs/source/installation/mechanical-installation/ms-delivery.rst

     knocks or scratches which may have occurred.

 .. note::
-    For any noticed problem, write down all reserves on delivery on the carrier delivery sheet and MotoSuiveur System supplier, then confirm by registered mail to the carrier within 48 hours.
+    For any noticed problem, write down all reserves on delivery on the carrier delivery sheet and MotoSuiveur® System supplier, then confirm by registered mail to the carrier within 48 hours.

 .. important::